CyanideCN/PyCINRAD/README.md

 #### Decode PUP data and SWAN data

 `cinrad.io.PUP` provides functions to decode PUP data.
 The extracted data can be further used to create PPI.
-(Only radial data are supported.)

 `cinrad.io.SWAN` provides similar interface to decode SWAN data.